makuachteny/Higher_level_programming/python-if_else_loops_functions/README.md

-File  7-islower.py write a function that checks for lowercase character
+File  8-uppercase.py write a function that prints a string in uppercase followed by a new line